You can choose the topics you are interested in

 What careers support have you accessed?

-The department is really good at offering careers advice and suggestions.
-On a weekly basis, the department emails out opportunities to study placement or study abroad.
+The school is really good at offering careers advice and suggestions.
+On a weekly basis, we have emails with opportunities to study placement or study abroad.
 I contacted the Careers Service who offered a fantastic range of meetings to help me prepare for an interview.

 The process is easy, and you get to book who you want to meet and when.
 I was told which members of their team were attached to my courses in Economics and Politics, so the advice you get is as relevant as possible.